Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 "You don't want to lose industries like this," he said Thursday.
 "These are incredible industries.
 You can't lose them."

-Meanwhile, the Centers for Disease Control and Prevention boosted its warning this week against cruising to a higher level, advising any recent travelers to isolate themselves for two weeks.
-It also put local health departments on notice for the first time about six ships that carried infected passengers in the last month - which have already disembarked travelers who were then not quarantined.
+Meanwhile, the Centres for Disease Control and Prevention boosted its warning this week against cruising to a higher level, advising any recent travellers to isolate themselves for two weeks.
+It also put local health departments on notice for the first time about six ships that carried infected passengers in the last month - which have already disembarked travellers who were then not quarantined.

 Some customers and their family members now say the industry held back information and should have reacted more quickly.